Esa Pakarinen Jr.

-Esa Pakarinen Jr. (born 12 December 1947) is a Finnish actor.
+Esa Pakarinen Jr. (12 December 1947 – 12 February 2026) was a Finnish actor.

-Biography
+Life and career

-He is the son of actor Esa Pakarinen, known for his roles as Pekka Puupää in the Pekka and Pätkä films.
-Like his father, Esa Pakarinen Jr. has acted in Finnish films.
-Pakarinen has also made a special contribution to the development of Finnish puppet theater as both an actor and a director.
+Pakarinen Jr. was the son of actor Esa Pakarinen, who was known for his roles as Pekka Puupää in the Pekka and Pätkä films.
+Like his father, Esa Pakarinen Jr. acted in Finnish films.
+He also made a special contribution to the development of Finnish puppet theater as both an actor and a director.

-After graduating from the Helsinki Theatre Academy, Pakarinen first worked at the Joensuu City Theater in Joensuu, after which he moved to the Kotka City Theatre in Kotka and Helsinki City Theatre.
-After the drama theater season, Pakarinen turned to puppet theater.
+After graduating from the Helsinki Theatre Academy, Pakarinen first worked at the City Theater of Joensuu, after which he moved to the City Theatre in Kotka and later, the Helsinki City Theatre.
+After this period, Pakarinen turned to puppet theater.
 In 1989, Pakarinen moved back to his childhood town of Varkaus, where he performed his own solo puppet theater.
-Pakarinen has also studied to be a reflexologist.
+Pakarinen also studied to be a reflexologist.

-Pakarinen was granted an State's Artist Pension in 2014.
+Pakarinen was granted a State's Artist Pension in 2014.

+Pakarinen died in Helsinki on 12 February 2026, at the age of 78.